Recognizing National Disability Employment Awareness Month in October

 NDEAM is a nationwide campaign, observed each October, that celebrates the contributions of workers with disabilities throughout American history, and emphasizes the importance of ensuring that all Americans have access to the services and supports to enable them to work.

 In keeping with the U.S. Department of Labor’s commitment to ensuring an American workforce for Americans of all abilities, this year’s NDEAM theme is “America’s Workforce: Empowering All.”
 Learn more about the theme here.

 While support for disability employment continues to grow, opportunities remain limited.

-According to the 2016 U.S. Bureau of Labor Statistics, the unemployment rate for individuals with disabilities was 10.5 percent, about twice that of those with no disabilities (4.6 percent).
-In addition, statistics show that just 17.9 percent of people with a disability – who desired employment – were employed.
-In contrast, the employment-population ratio for those without a disability – who desired employment – was 65.3 percent.
+A recent U.S. Bureau of Labor Statistics report found that the unemployment rate for individuals with disabilities was 9.5 percent in 2017, versus 3.9 percent for those without disabilities.
+In addition, statistics showed that just 20.2 percent of people with a disability who desired employment were employed.
+In contrast, the employment-population ratio for those without a disability who desired employment was 69.2 percent.

-To learn more about Devereux Advanced Behavioral Health and our legacy of helping individuals, families and communities in need of hope and healing, click here.
+To learn more about Devereux Advanced Behavioral Health, click here.

 - About Us